 Every being that chooses to ride a bicycle, in all its two wheeled glory, must make a decision.
-This is a lie, they must make many decisions but there is one in particular that we will focus on today.
+Sorry, this is a lie.
+They must make many decisions but there is one in particular that we will focus on today.
 What do you want to be known as when you ride your bicycle; a rider or a cyclist?

 This may at first seem, a minor detail to the bicycling story.
 Yet once thought about for a moment, it becomes apparent that the two are such immensely different names.
 Two different names, with a world of different connotations tied to them.

 The word cyclist immediately conjures up an image of a life planned person dressed in lycra.
 This individual knows what they are doing (or at least looks like they do), with an expensive bicycle they are riding.
 They can easily tell you straight away what a sprocket or a Schrader is, and explain clearly why and how a Bianchi is a far better bicycle than a Samson.
 They know how to dress and shave for optimum wind resistance.
 Some are fitter than the rider and are at times in such peak fitness, that they’ll add in a few sneaky push ups after their ride!

 A true cyclist understands the lingo of their fellow cyclist peers; “that roadie is riding his beater in granny gear, clearly doesn’t want to bonk today” (let us quickly translate for the non cyclists; “that experienced road cyclist is riding his old bike today, easiest gear the whole time, obviously doesn’t want to exhaust themselves”).
 They know the best and fastest routes to take and are much more fearless than the rider.
 The cyclist will never be seen crossing with pedestrians; they will follow the same route as the traffic.